Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Bidirectional Breadth-First Search

 To bound this sum, we introduce two \emph{hypothetical vertices} (i.e., vertices with specific positions that are not actually part of the graph) $c_1$ and $c_2$ such that every vertex in $N(V_1) \setminus S$ is a neighbor of $c_1$ or $c_2$.
 Then it remains to bound the sum of degrees of neighbors of these two vertices.
-To define $c_1$ and $c_2$, recall that the first phase was not only restricted to the sector $S$ but also to points with radius greater than $\rho$, i.e., all vertices in $V_1$ lie within $S_\rho^R$.
-The hypothetical vertices $c_1$ and $c_2$ are basically positioned at the corners of this region, i.e., they both have radius $\rho$, and they assume the maximum and minimum angular coordinate within $S$, respectively.
+To define $c_1$ and $c_2$, recall that the first phase was restricted to points in the sector $S$ that have a radius greater than $\rho$, i.e., all vertices in $V_1$ lie within $S|_\rho^R$.
+The hypothetical vertices $c_1$ and $c_2$ are basically positioned at the corners of this region, i.e., they both have radius $\rho$, and they assume the maximum and minimum angular coordinate within~$S$, respectively.
 Figure~\ref{fig:outerBand} (right) shows these positions.
-We obtain the following. \begin{lemma} Let $G$ be a hyperbolic random graph and let $v \in S_\rho^R$ for a sector $S$.
-Then, every neighbor of $v$ lies in $S$ or is a neighbor of one of the hypothetical vertices $c_1$ or $c_2$. \end{lemma} \begin{proof} Let $v = (r, \varphi) \in S_\rho^R$ and $w \in N(v)\setminus S$.
+We obtain the following. \begin{lemma} Let $G$ be a hyperbolic random graph, let $S$ be a sector, and let $v \in S|_\rho^R$ be a vertex.
+Then, every neighbor of $v$ lies in $S$ or is a neighbor of one of the hypothetical vertices~$c_1$ or $c_2$. \end{lemma} \begin{proof} Let $v = (r, \varphi) \in S|_\rho^R$ and $w \in N(v)\setminus S$.
 Without loss of generality, assume that $c_1$ lies between $v$ and $w$, as is depicted in Figure~\ref{fig:outerBand} (right).
 Now consider the point $v' = (\rho, \varphi)$ obtained by moving $v$ to the same radius as $c_1$.
 According to Lemma~\ref{lem:smallerRadiusIncreasesNeighborhood} we have $N(v) \subseteq N(v')$.
 In particular, it holds that $w \in N(v')$ and therefore $\dist(v', w) \le R$.
 Since $v'$ and $c_1$ have the same radial coordinate and $c_1$ is between $v'$ and $w$, it follows that $\dist(c_1, w) \le R$. \end{proof}

+By the above argument, it remains to sum the degrees of neighbors of $c_1$ and $c_2$.
+In the following, we show that the degrees of the neighbors of a vertex with radius $r$ sum to~$\Theta(ne^{-(\alpha - 1/2)r})$ in expectation.
+We note that, for large values of $r$, i.e., for a vertex lying close to the boundary of the disk, this term is surprisingly large.
+This is due to the fact that, although vertices near the center of the disk are rather unlikely to exist in the first place, their degree would be sufficiently large such that they dominate the expected degree sum.

+\begin{lemma} Let $G$ be a hyperbolic random graph.
+The degrees of the neighbors of a vertex~$v$ sum to $\Theta(ne^{-(\alpha - 1/2)r(v)})$ in expectation. \end{lemma} \begin{proof} Let $Z_v$ be the sum of the degrees of the neighbors of $v$, which is a random variable that depends on the positions of all vertices in the graph.
+Formally, we can express $Z_v$ by assigning each vertex $w \in V \setminus \{v\}$ two random variables $X_w$ and $Y_w$.
+The first is an indicator random variable with $X_w = 1$ if $w$ is a neighbor of $v$ and $X_w = 0$ otherwise.
+Additionally, the random variable $Y_w$ denotes the degree of $w$.
+The sum of the degrees of the neighbors of~$v$ can then be written as